Land Use Bylaw Amendments (Re-zonings)

 Once a submission is deemed complete, a Land Use Planner will circulate the proposed amendment(s) to internal city departments and external agencies for comments and to determine if any requirements need to be addressed regarding the proposal.

 As per the Municipal Government Act and the Land Use Bylaw, public notice must be given regarding amendments.
-Notice of the amendment(s) is published in Daily Herald Tribune and on the City's website.
+Notice of the amendment(s) is published on the City's website.
 Letters are also sent to adjacent property owners.

 Step 3: Public Open House